Shiromani Gurdwara Parbandhak Committee: Presidents

 The president of the Shiromani Gurdwara Parbandhak Committee (SGPC) is elected by the Members of SGPC.
-The president holds powers to organise the meetings of SGPC and deal with matters related with issues of Sikh religion and oversees the managements of the Gurdwaras.
+The president holds powers to organise the meetings of SGPC and deal with matters related to issues of Sikh religion and oversees the management of the Gurdwaras.
 Since 2008, the president also serves as Chancellor of Sri Guru Granth Sahib World University.

 In 1920 SGPC was established when Gurdwara Reform Movement was started.
 Sundar Singh Majithia was appointed first President of the committee.
 This post got legal status after the passing of Sikh Gurdwaras Act, 1925 by legislation in British India.

 After passing of this act Baba Kharak Singh became the President.
-The longest-served president of SGPC wass Gurcharan Singh Tohra who served for 24 years and shortest-served was Gopal Singh Qaumi who served only for one day in June 1933.
+The longest-served president of SGPC was Gurcharan Singh Tohra who served for 24 years and shortest-served was Gopal Singh Qaumi who served only for one day in June 1933.
 The first and the only woman president was Jagir Kaur.
 Tara Singh served the most, 7 terms.